hobossa/mytest/head_first_kotlin/readme.md

-- Anatomy of the main function
+- ch2 You’ve already seen what most of the code does